vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 };
 ```

 The GPUCameraData struct just holds a few matrices we are going to need.
-View matrix (camera location/transform), Projection matrix (for perspective), and ViewProj, which is just both of them multipled together, to avoid multiplying them in the shader.
+View matrix (camera location/transform), Projection matrix (for perspective), and ViewProj, which is just both of them multiplied together, to avoid multiplying them in the shader.

-On FrameData, we are adding the AllocatedBuffer for it, but we also add a VkDescriptorSet that we will cache to hold the global descriptor.
+On FrameData, we are adding the AllocatedBuffer for it, but we also add a `VkDescriptorSet` that we will cache to hold the global descriptor.
 We will be adding a few more things to it than just the camera uniform buffer.

 We are going to add another initialization function, `init_descriptors()` to VulkanEngine class.
 Also add it to the main init function, but before `init_pipelines()` call.
 Some of the descriptor things we initialize there will be needed when creating the pipelines.